arilloid/addcom/README.md

 `--base-url` / `u` - If you decide to use a custom API endpoint, make sure to obtain an API key and specify a Large Language Model supported by the API of your choice.

+`Windows Path Handling`: When specifying the location of the context file, using standard Windows path single backslashes (\) can cause parsing errors, as tomllib treats those as escape characters.
+Windows users should specify paths with double backslashes (e.g., context = "examples\\commented.py" instead of context = "examples\commented.py").

 #### Example: using OpenRouter API as base URL

 ```cmd